 Remember, our firm guarantees

 a first time win.
-This makes us every bit as invested in winning as our clients, and means we’re going to be extra-thorough.
+This makes us every bit as invested in winning as our clients, and means we’re going to be extra-thorough because the last thing we want to do is miss something that causes us to lose a case, thereby obligating ourselves to do the whole thing all over again, without charge, as "warranty work."

 Once assembled, checked over, and approved as “good to go” everything is electronically filed with the Secretary of State's Office of Hearings and Administrative Oversight (OHAO).

-In our office, the process begins by meeting with you (even if just remotely) before you undergo the substance abuse evaluation, in order to prepare you for it.
+In our office, the process begins by meeting with you (this can be done remotely) before you undergo the substance abuse evaluation, in order to prepare you for it.

-Because this evaluation is really the foundation of your Michigan license reinstatement case, we'll spend several hours at our first meeting preparing for this critically important step.
+Because this evaluation is really the foundation of your Michigan driver's license restoration case, we'll spend several hours at our first meeting preparing for this critically important step.
+We make sure that our evaluator not only gets a well-prepared client, but is also provided a special form of our own creation, called a "Substance Use Evaluation Checklist" that includes all the information we need to be included in the formal evaluation

 Legally speaking, the evaluation must be both clinically and factually accurate, as well as favorable.